Reinforcement Fine-Tuning Naturally Mitigates Forgetting in Continual Post-Training: Conclusion

 \section{Conclusion}

-This work presents a comprehensive investigation into the role of the fundamental learning paradigm in continual post-training for MLLMs.
-Our central finding is that RFT naturally mitigates the catastrophic forgetting that plagues the standard SFT.
-Through extensive experiments, we demonstrate that while SFT leads to severe degradation of both previously learned task-specific skills and general capabilities, RFT paradigms inherently preserve those knowledge, achieving performance comparable to an offline multi-task learning setting.
-Our in-depth analysis reveals that this superiority is not due to explicit mechanisms like CoT or KL regularization, but is instead a result of the implicit regularization from reward-variance-weighted updates in RFT.
-Finally, we introduce RIF-RFT, an efficient instance filtering method that improves the stability and sample efficiency of RFT without compromising its robustness.
-This research suggests that RFT is not merely an alternative but a fundamentally more suitable paradigm for the continual and lifelong adaptation of foundation models.
+This work presents an investigation into the role of the fundamental learning paradigm in continual post-training for MLLMs.
+Our central finding is that RFT naturally mitigates the catastrophic forgetting that plagues standard SFT.
+Through extensive experiments, we demonstrate that while SFT leads to severe degradation of both task-specific skills and general capabilities, RFT paradigms inherently preserve that knowledge.
+We also introduce RIF-RFT that improves the stability and sample efficiency of RFT without compromising its robustness.
+Code is available at \url{https://github.com/zhhvvv/rft_vs_sft}.